Chechnya negotiates for release of kidnapped journalists

 MOSCOW (AP) _ Seven journalists kidnapped last week in southern Russia have been found and will be released Wednesday, officials in Russia’s Dagestan region said.

 Dagestan Nationalities Minister Saleh Gusayev would not say Tuesday which group had seized them or where in Dagestan they were being held, but said all seven were ``feeling fine and kept in good condition″ and would be freed.

 The reporters, all Chechens, were seized after they crossed into neighboring Dagestan on Dec.
 24 to cover a raid by Chechen guerrillas and Dagestani Muslim fundamentalists on Russian military outposts.

 Despite the end of Chechnya’s two-year independence war with Russia, the region remains plagued by kidnappings and general lawlessness.
 Most cases involve Chechens kidnapping ethnic Russians or foreigners.

-The seventh reporter, who belongs to Chechnya’s official Chechen Press news agency hasn’t been identified.
+The seventh reporter, who belongs to Chechnya’s official Chechen Press news agency, hasn’t been identified.

-Chechen Press chief Khamid Khatueyv told ITAR-Tass that the Chechen Interior Ministry officials traveled to Dagestan on Tuesday to discuss steps to release the journalists.
+Chechen Press chief Khamid Khatueyv told ITAR-Tass that Chechen Interior Ministry officials traveled to Dagestan on Tuesday to discuss steps to release the journalists.